Changi Village food places

-Since we’re on the topic of Malaysian cuisine, you might as well get a plate of Fried Chicken Cutlet Hor Fun ($4.50) from Wing Kee Original Taste Ipoh Hor Fun.
+Since we’re on the topic of Malaysian cuisine, you might as well get a plate of Chicken Chop Hor Fun ($3.50) from Wing Kee Original Taste Ipoh Hor Fun.
 This may not be the prettiest meal, but don’t let appearances fool you.
-This satisfying dish is made with smooth kway teow soaked in a dark, savoury gravy.
-All of this goodness is topped off with a chopped cutlet of crispy fried chicken.
-Remember to mix in the chilli paste for a spicier kick.
+This satisfying dish is made with silky smooth kway teow soaked in a dark, savoury gravy.
+All of this goodness is topped off with a crispy fried chicken chop.
+Remember to mix in the sambal chilli paste for a spicier kick.

 Address: 2 Changi Village Road, #01-18/19, Changi Village Hawker Centre, Singapore 500002

 Opening hours: Mon-Fri 10:30am to 11pm, Sat-Sun 8am to 12am